Interplay of Zeeman field, Rashba spin-orbit interaction, and superconductivity: spin susceptibility: Introduction

 However, theoretical analyses often rely on perturbation theory, treating external fields as small disturbances to derive linear response properties.
 In NMR experiments, however, the required magnetic fields are typically strong, with energy scales comparable to or larger than the superconducting gap.
 This necessitates recalculating the ground state under the field's influence rather than approximating it as a perturbation, ensuring a more accurate assessment of the system's responses.

 Complicating this picture, the spin-orbit interaction, often present due to broken inversion symmetry in crystals, further modifies the superconducting ground state.
 This interaction, exemplified by the Dresselhaus or Rashba effects~\cite{Dresselhaus,Rashiba1960}, arises from structural asymmetries and can be modeled within symmetry-based band theory~\cite{dresselhaus2007group}.
 Using $\mathbf{k}\cdot\mathbf{p}$ perturbation theory, the spin-orbit coupling (SOC) is typically expressed as $H_{\text{SO}} = \mathbf{g}_{\mathbf{k}}\cdot\hat{\sigma}$, with $\mathbf{g}_{\mathbf{k}}$ containing odd-powered momentum terms.
-In this work, we adopt a simplified form, $H_{\text{SO}} = g\mathbf{k}\cdot\hat{\sigma}$, which has been shown to capture essential effects~\cite{bauer2012non,Yip14,Samohkin15,Smidman17}.
+In this work, we adopt a simplified form, $H_{\text{SO}} = g\mathbf{k}\cdot\hat{\sigma}$, which is a 3D extention to Rashba SOC and has been shown to capture essential effects~\cite{bauer2012non,Yip14,Samohkin15,Smidman17}.

 Building on early experimental and theoretical insights, the interplay between magnetic fields and spin-orbit coupling has been a focal point since the late 1950s.
 NMR studies on BCS superconductors revealed minimal changes in the Knight shift for heavy elements like Hg~\cite{Reif1957} and Sn~\cite{AndroesKnight1959}, prompting key theoretical works by Ferrell~\cite{Ferrell1959}, Martin and Kadanoff~\cite{Kadanoff1959}, Schrieffer~\cite{Schrieffer1959}, and Anderson~\cite{AndersonKnight1959}.
 Anderson attributed these observations to strong spin-orbit scattering disrupting spin conservation~\cite{AndersonKnight1959,Andersontheoryofdirty1959}.
 Subsequent research, including Appel's analysis of SOC in non-transition metals~\cite{Appel1965}, Shiba's work on surface effects~\cite{shiba1976effect}, and studies on magnetic field influences~\cite{zhogolev1972magnetic}, has expanded this understanding.
 More recently, attention has shifted to superconductors with broken inversion symmetry~\cite{Frigeri2004,Frigeri_2004,Samokhin2007,Edelstein2008,ZHOU2017208,Triplet2021}.